Kiss the Dust: Plot summary

-When Rostam and Ashti leave to join the resistance fighters, the pesh mergas, Kak Soran is soon forced to go into hiding as well when the authorities suspect he has been indirectly supporting the pesh murgas.
+When Rostam and Ashti leave to join the resistance fighters, the Peshmergas, Kak Soran is soon forced to go into hiding as well when the authorities suspect he has been indirectly supporting the pesh murgas.
 Tara's apprehension only grows when the rest of her family must escape into a village in the mountains soon afterward.
 Life in the mountains is peaceful, but boring for Tara until the area ends up being bombed repeatedly, injuring Tara.
 When Ashti arrives in the village after being injured, Kak Soran and Teriska Khan plan a risky escape to Iran through the mountains all the way to Iran where they wind up in a refugee camp for several months.
 Ashti, fearing conscription into the Iranian army, runs back to Iraq while Teriska Khan becomes very ill and sad as her son does not return for many months.
 Gradually Teriska Khan does recover after Tara finds a friendly neighbour willing to help.
 Tara has to care of her mother and younger sister Hero, until Teriska Khan recovers.
 Kak Soran's connections eventually come through and Tara's family manages to find help in the form of Kak Soran's cousin.
 However, with no available jobs in Iran, the family realizes that they must escape the country to become refugees in another country.
 Using the last of their savings, the family manages to arrive in London, where they apply for refugee status.